jayu/nodemcu-app/README.md

 - 🧩 Robust **module system** that allows to create custom reusable utilities
 - 📦 **Bundler** that is able to merge many source files into one
 - 🚢 **Uploader** that integrates already existing `nodemcu-uploader` or `nodemcu-tool` to bring all-in-one command for deploying your projects to the ESP
+- ✈️ Possibility to update LFS image Over The Air from CLI
 - 🖴 Ability to compile and upload **Lua byte code** or **LFS** image to save precious RAM.
 It's utilizing Lua cross compiler.
 - 🇾 Multi environment support to have different settings per device or firmware build including the power of env variables.